iBatistic/HoPyFoam/README.md

     pip install -r requirements.txt
     ```

-3. Install some of the OpenFOAM distribution using the instructions on this [link](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/debian).
+3. Install some of the OpenFOAM.COM distribution using the instructions on this [link](https://develop.openfoam.com/Development/openfoam/-/wikis/precompiled/debian).
 OpenFOAM is required for mesh generation and post-processing functionalities.

 4. To run cases, first source OpenFOAM shell session and then activate Python environment:
     ```
     openfoam2312
     source venv-HoPyFoam/bin/activate
     ```
+    Run tutorial case using `./Allrun` script

 ### License